rabi/heat-kubernetes/README.md

     NAME                LABELS
     10.0.0.4            Ready

-You can log into your minions using the `minion` user as well.
+You can log into your minions using the `ec2-user` user as well.
 You can get a list of minion addresses by running:

     $ heat output-show my-kube-cluster kube_minions_external